 - fire safety, including escape signage and escape routes, alarms and firefighting equipment

 - general safety, including overcrowding, ventilation, first-aid measures and so on

 - be over 18 years of age

 - set out their proposed opening hours

 - describe their premises (including safety features) and include a plan of their premises

 - say what activities their premises will be used for, for example dancing, live music

 - advertise their application

 A personal licence is required as well as a premises licence.
 A personal licence allows individuals to supply or authorise the supply of alcohol under a premises licence.
-Under the Act all premises must have an identified personal licence holder.
+Under the Act all premises must have a designated premises supervisor (DPS).
 Applicants for a personal licence must hold an accredited qualification from an approved training provider to ensure that they are aware of licensing requirements and their wider social responsibilities.
 Applicants also need a basic criminal records check.

 Licensing in Northern Ireland